What is a Pump Operator?

-Pump Operator Example Tend, control, or operate power-driven, stationary, or portable pumps and manifold systems to transfer gases, oil, other liquids, slurries, or powdered materials to and from various vessels and processes.
+Pump Operator Definition Tend, control, or operate power-driven, stationary, or portable pumps and manifold systems to transfer gases, oil, other liquids, slurries, or powdered materials to and from various vessels and processes.

 - Pump two or more materials into one tank to blend mixtures.

 - Clean, lubricate, and repair pumps and vessels, using hand tools and equipment.